otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/07-env-variables-vercel-micro-frontends.md

 "dev": "vite --port 5000 --strictPort",
 ```

 The `dev` script will start the development server on port 5000.
-The `--strictPort` option will make sure that the server will not start if port 5000 is already in use.
+The `--strictPort` option will ensure that the server will not start if port 5000 is already in use.

 ---